The Second In A Three-Part NAIS Blog Series

 By reading this important series, independent schools can learn how to align their mission and brand to grow enrollment.

-“How One School Stopped Talking and Started Listening,” illustrates the process through the work EdwardsCo did with St. Mark’s School in Southborough, Massachusetts, to develop a new brand positioning statement.
+“How One School Stopped Talking and Started Listening,” illustrates the how to do this with St. Mark’s School in Southborough, Massachusetts, during the development of a new brand positioning statement.

 Chuck Greene, director of communications and marketing at St. Mark’s, explained why the well-endowed school decided to develop a brand strategy: “Branding, when done well, draws in the people for whom your product is perfect and sends away the people for whom it is a waste of their time.”